nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## Statistics feature/Window
 <img src="images/user-guide/Stats.png" height="400px">

-The `stats` opens a new Statistics window that displays a pie chart with the data of the number of sellers & buyers in the 5 different regions, namely {North, South, East, West, Central}.
+The `stats` command opens a new Statistics window that displays a pie chart with the data of the number of sellers & buyers in the 5 different regions, namely {North, South, East, West, Central}.

 This allows the user to be able to visualize his/her client's data to make better business decisions. (exp.
 Expand the user's influence in the most popular region for any potential sellers/buyers to contact him/her)